asagi4/comfyui-prompt-control/README.md

 This depends on a callback handled by a monkeypatch of the ComfyUI sampler function, so it might not work with custom samplers, but it shouldn't interfere with them either.

+### PCSplitSampling
+Causes sampling to be split into multiple sampler calls instead of relying on timesteps for scheduling.
+This makes the schedules more accurate, but seems to cause weird behaviour with SDE samplers.
+(Upstream bug?)

 ### JinjaRender
 Renders a String with Jinja2.
 See below for details